superlinked/VectorHub/docs/use_cases/recSys-basic.md

-By filtering out articles that were published on or before 2018-01-01, we've refined out article set from around 200K to roughly 8.5K.
+By filtering out articles published on or before 2018-01-01, we've refined out article set down from around 200K to roughly 8.5K.

-We will also remove news with short headlines (shorter than 7 words), and then drop duplicates based on headline.
+Next, we remove news with short headlines (shorter than 7 words), and then drop duplicates based on headline.

 ```python